-#4: Don’t let guilt to stop you from blogging, as for some other reason, working moms feels to constantly entertain & interact with their kids, if not able to, they feel guilty.
+#4: Don’t let guilt to block you from blogging, as for some of the other grounds, working moms feel to frequently interact & entertain with their kids, if not able to, they suffer from the guilt.
 We never felt neglected when our mothers were working.
-So there is no shame in setting up kids to entertain themselves for few hours.
+So there is no embarrassment in setting up kids to amuse themselves for few hours.

-#5: Make schedule adjustments to make time for blogging.
-If there are any tasks that you can get done in less time, or if there are any tasks that you can simply take off of your schedule.
-You will find an extra hour or more per week, and you’ll be surprised at how much your productivity can be increased.
-Make purchases on the internet rather than going to the store.
+#5: Make timetable alterations to make time for blogging.
+If there are any errands which you can get done in lesser time or if there are any errands which you could simply take off of your timetable.
+You will find an extra hour or more per week, and you’ll be amazed at how much your productivity can be increased.
+Buy stuff on the internet instead of going to the store.

-#6: Become a tech geek, there are an amazing number of apps, tools, and utilities to make blogging easier and more efficient and ensure that your posts are free from grammar errors and poor writing.
+#6: Turn into a tech geek, there are a remarkable number of utilities, tools, and apps for making blogging more efficient and easier and make sure that your posts are grammatical error free along with poor writing.